Monterrey Steel: History

 On November 30, 2016, it was announced that the Monterrey Steel would be joining the National Arena League for its inaugural 2017 season.
 In the announcement, the team named arena football veteran J. A. Anderson as their first head coach, and unveiled their logo and color scheme.
-The Steel nickname is a tribute to Monterrey being the steel capital of Mexico, with the first mills opening in the city in 1903.
+The Steel nickname is a tribute to Monterrey being the steel capital of Mexico, with the first mills opening in the city in 1903, and owner Fernando Von Rossum's association with the Pittsburgh Steelers.

 The Steel were the only team in the 2017 season to defeat the Jacksonville Sharks in the last week of the regular season at Jacksonville.
 They again faced the Sharks in Jacksonville one week later in a semifinal playoff game, where they lost 43–32.

 During the 2017 off-season, the Steel were unable to commit for playing the 2018 season in the NAL citing the 2017 Central Mexico earthquake.
 By November 2017, the team website had expired.
 The team would eventually be removed from the league in December for failing to meet the league's minimum obligations in time for the release of the 2018 schedule.

 In January 2018, the Southern Steam of the semi-professional Elite Indoor Football announced they would play the Steel on July 1, 2018, in an international game (along with Lagartos Tamaulipas) but has not been mentioned since.

+Monterrey Kings

+In 2024, owner Fernando Von Rossum was announced as the owner of the Monterrey Kings, a team that was originally slated to begin play in Arena Football One.
+In a social media post, the Kings advertised themselves as a revival of the Steel.
+In November 2024, the Kings postponed their AF1 debut until 2026.
+The Kings have not posted on social media since January 2025.